dotnet/core-setup/Documentation/design-docs/native-hosting.md

 * Calling `hostfxr_initialize...` will block until the `first host context` is initialized, a "run" method is called on it and the CoreCLR is loaded and initialized.
 The `hostfxr_initialize...` will block potentially indefinitely.
 The method will block very early on.
 All of the operations done by the initialize will only happen once it's unblocked.
 * `first host context` can fail to initialize the runtime (or anywhere up to that point).
 If this happens, it's marked as failed and is not considered a `first host context` anymore.
 This unblocks the potentially waiting `hostfxr_initialize...` calls.
 In this case the first `hostfxr_initialize...` after the failure will create a new `first host context`.
 * `first host context` can be closed using `hostfxr_close` before it is used to initialize the CoreCLR runtime.
 This is similar to the failure above, the host context is marked as "closed/failed" and is not considered `first host context` anymore.
 This unblocks any waiting `hostfxr_initialize...` calls.
 * Once the `first host context` successfully initialized the CoreCLR runtime it is permanently marked as "successful" and will remain the `first host context` for the lifetime of the process.
-Such host context can (and should) be closed via the `hostfxr_close` when not used anymore, but internally it will remain active.
+Such host context should still be closed once not needed via `hostfxr_close`.

 #### Invalid usage
 * It is invalid to initialize a host context via `hostfxr_initialize...` and then never call `hostfxr_close` on it.
-Initialized but not closed host context is abandoned.
-Abandoned `first host context` will cause infinitely blocking of any future `hostfxr_initialize...` calls.
+An initialized but not closed host context is considered abandoned.
+Abandoned `first host context` will cause infinite blocking of any future `hostfxr_initialize...` calls.

 #### Important scenarios
 The above behaviors should make sure that some important scenarios are possible and work reliably.